Uganda Police Force

 The Uganda Police Force is the national police force of Uganda.
 The head of the force is called the Inspector General of Police (IGP).
 The current IGP is Abbas Byakagaba.
-Byakagaba replaced former IGP, Geoffrey Tumusiime on 18 May 2024.
+Byakagaba replaced former IGP, Martins Okoth Ochola on 18 May 2024.
 Recruitment to the forces is done annually.

 History

 The Uganda Police Force was established in 1906 by the British administration.
 At that time, it was referred to as the Uganda Armed Constabulary with the primary responsibility of quelling "riots and unrest."

 On 25 May 1906, then Captain (later Brigadier General) William F.S Edwards, DSO, arrived in Uganda and became the first Inspector General of the Uganda Protectorate Police.
 Brigadier General William FS Edwards was regarded as a "stern disciplinarian and an excellent administrator."
 He held the IGP appointment until 1908, but held a position in administration up to the time of his retirement in 1922.